ed423/ed423/README.md

 ### Hello, I'm Ed (he/him) 👋

-I am looking for internships for Summer (May-August) 2022, and Fall (September-December) 2022.
+I am looking for internships for Fall (September-December) 2022 and Spring (January-April) 2023.
 Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/edwin-chow-a45754176/) or email (edwinchow1110@gmail.com)!

 I am a second year Computer Science student at the University of British Columbia.